-T Cooper is an acclaimed and best-selling novelist, television writer, filmmaker, journalist, and LGBT activist.
+T Cooper is an acclaimed and best-selling novelist, television writer, journalist and filmmaker.

 His first film, The Beaufort Diaries, is an animated short starring David Duchovny, which Cooper adapted from his own graphic novella of the same name.
 The film was an official selection at a variety of film festivals around the world, including Tribeca and SXSW.